ocaml-sf/learn-ocaml-corpus/exercises/persistent_arrays/descr.md

 then it has an outgoing edge
 towards the vertex `base`.

+Several edges can lead to the same vertex!
+This occurs when two independent `set` operations are applied to the same persistent array.

 Because a persistent array `a` is a *reference* to a representation, the representation of `a` can be modified by updating the reference `a`.
 Thus, the shape of the graph can change over time.